leocarmo/laravel-eloquent-model-filter/README.md

 }
 ```

-At now, you can use all available methods, we will pass thought later.
+Now you can use all available methods, we will pass thought later.
 But after this, some required attributes are required to use all features from this filter.

 ---
 First attribute is `filterable`, with these you can set all allowed filters and the operator for this attribute.
 Like this:
 ```php